The Multi-Query Paradox in Zeroth-Order Optimization: Query Allocation Dichotomy

 Under a fixed total query budget $K$, any allocation $\{q_t\}$ that exhausts the budget, $\sum_{t=0}^{T-1} q_t = K$, yields the rate:

 \end{theorem}

 \begin{proof} See Appendix~\ref{Proof:thm_zo_align_nonconvex}. \end{proof}

-The conclusions for the non-convex setting mirror those from the convex case, reinforcing the same central dichotomy.
+The conclusions for the non-convex setting mirror those from the convex case, reinforcing the conclusion of multi-query paradox.
 While the same fundamental difference in optimal allocation holds, the performance gap between the two methods is less pronounced here than in the strongly convex setting, boiling down to a constant factor difference rather than an exponential one.

 \paragraph{Stochastic Case} We now extend our analysis to the stochastic setting, a standard framework in modern machine learning where the objective is an expectation: $f(x) = \E_{\xi}[F(x, \xi)]$.
-At each iteration $t$, the true function $f(x_t)$ is inaccessible.
-Instead, our zeroth-order estimators must be constructed from a single stochastic realization $F(x_t, \xi_t)$ using a random sample $\xi_t$.
-Our zeroth-order estimators are then constructed using this stochastic function.
-We show that the fundamental dichotomy between ZO-Avg and ZO-Align persists even in the presence of this new source of noise.
+We show that the fundamental dichotomy between ZO-Avg and ZO-Align persists.

 For this analysis, we adopt standard assumptions: $f(x)$ is convex, each component function $F(x, \xi)$ is L-smooth, and the stochastic gradients have bounded variance at the optimum, $x^* = \arg\min_x f(x)$.